umvirt/ulfs-kernel-config-checker/README.md

 - "y" means that option compiled in kernel
 - "m" means that option compiled as module
+- "m/y" means that "m" and "y" values are allowed
 - "NULL" means that option in undefined, don't have a value
 - "text" means some text string as option value

+## Checks

+### Objective

+Checks are collected and edited for kernel in ULFS Sample disk images (LIVE CD/DVD/USB DEMO versions).

+Almost all kernel options are selected because any ULFS sample disk image kernel can be used on various machines on AMD and Intel platforms simultaneously.

+Options with all possible values are ignored.

+Anybody can fork this software and edit checks for own needs according to license for free.

+### Sources

+#### Linux from Scratch

+In Linux from Scratch book (LFS) kernel options are shown in chapter 10.3:

+- Init system specific options:
+ - SysV
+ - Systemd
+- 64-bit architecture specific options
+- NVME SSD support

+#### Beyond Linux from Scratch

+In Beyond Linux from Scratch (BLFS) book kernel options are shown in various chapters.

+To find chapters in BLFS source git version can be used.
+Kernel options shown on "*kernel.xml" files.
+According to xml files proper html files names can be inspected.